 Step 3: Acquire the necessary licenses to build or renovate the villa

 There are a lot of nuances when it comes to land ownership laws in Bali.
-PT PMAs must acquire a Hak Guna Bangunan (HGB) if they own a property that is built on someone else’s land through leasehold.
-In addition to the Hak Guna Bangunan, you might acquire a Persetujuan Bangunan Gedung (PGB) or a building permit to start construction.
+PT PMAs must acquire a Hak Guna Bangunan (HGB) if they own a property built on someone else’s land through leasehold.
+In addition to the Hak Guna Bangunan, you might acquire a Persetujuan Bangunan Gedung (PGB) or a Building Approval to start construction.
 This step may take months or years, depending on the size of your villa.
+To start villa rentals in Bali, you might also have to apply for Pondok Wisata, which allows you to rent your villa to guests.

-These ownership certificates are important, considering that laws are strict regarding foreigners owning land.
+These ownership certificates are essential, considering that laws are strict regarding foreigners owning land.
 Check out our guide if you want in-depth knowledge about these property rules.

 Step 4: Find a maid/housekeeper to clean and improve the security

-A clean and secure villa makes it even more attractive to tourists and returning guests.
-Find a maid or housekeeper to regularly clean the villa, take care of the utilities, and help the guests with check-in and check-out.
+The success of a villa rental business in Bali depends mainly on the state of the villa.
+A clean and secure villa attracts more tourists and returning guests.
+Find a maid or housekeeper to clean the villa regularly, take care of the utilities, and help the guests with check-in and check-out.

 Also, think about the security of the property.
 You can install security cameras to secure the property and give guests a safe feeling.
 Hiring a security guard to monitor the property at night is also possible.